VanK33/2DGameEngine/README.md

 ---

 *This engine represents a complete, production-ready foundation for 2D games with a focus on performance, modularity, and clean architecture.
-All core systems are implemented and tested.*
+All core systems are implemented and tested, with the Engine API completed and validated.*